xsalazar/terraform-provider-aws/website/docs/r/opsworks_custom_layer.html.markdown

 * `raid_level` - (Required) The RAID level to use for the volume.
 * `type` - (Optional) The type of volume to create.
 This may be `standard` (the default), `io1` or `gp2`.
 * `iops` - (Optional) For PIOPS volumes, the IOPS per disk.

+A `load_based_autoscaling` block supports the following blocks:

+* `upscaling` - (Required) The upscaling settings, as defined below, used for load-based autoscaling
+* `downscaling` - (Required) The downscaling settings, as defined below, used for load-based autoscaling

+An `upscaling` block supports the following arguments:

+Though the three thresholds are optional, at least one threshold must be set when using load-based autoscaling.
+* `alarms` - (Optional) Custom Cloudwatch auto scaling alarms, to be used as thresholds.
+This parameter takes a list of up to five alarm names, which are case sensitive and must be in the same region as the stack.
+* `cpu_threshold` - (Optional) The CPU utilization threshold, as a percent of the available CPU.
+A value of -1 disables the threshold.
+* `ignore_metrics_time` - (Optional) The amount of time (in minutes) after a scaling event occurs that AWS OpsWorks Stacks should ignore metrics and suppress additional scaling events.
+* `instance_count` - (Optional) The number of instances to add or remove when the load exceeds a threshold.
+* `load_threshold` - (Optional) The load threshold.
+A value of -1 disables the threshold.
+* `memory_threshold` - (Optional) The memory utilization threshold, as a percent of the available memory.
+A value of -1 disables the threshold.
+* `thresholds_wait_time` - (Optional) The amount of time, in minutes, that the load must exceed a threshold before more instances are added or removed.

+A `downscaling` block supports the following arguments:

+Though the three thresholds are optional, at least one threshold must be set when using load-based autoscaling.
+* `alarms` - (Optional) Custom Cloudwatch auto scaling alarms, to be used as thresholds.
+This parameter takes a list of up to five alarm names, which are case sensitive and must be in the same region as the stack.
+* `cpu_threshold` - (Optional) The CPU utilization threshold, as a percent of the available CPU.
+A value of -1 disables the threshold.
+* `ignore_metrics_time` - (Optional) The amount of time (in minutes) after a scaling event occurs that AWS OpsWorks Stacks should ignore metrics and suppress additional scaling events.
+* `instance_count` - (Optional) The number of instances to add or remove when the load exceeds a threshold.
+* `load_threshold` - (Optional) The load threshold.
+A value of -1 disables the threshold.
+* `memory_threshold` - (Optional) The memory utilization threshold, as a percent of the available memory.
+A value of -1 disables the threshold.
+* `thresholds_wait_time` - (Optional) The amount of time, in minutes, that the load must exceed a threshold before more instances are added or removed.

 ## Attributes Reference